Rishav20-22/AFAR/README.md

 AFAR (Assisted Focus Audio Reviewer) is a web application that transcribes in real-time audio inputs from a microphone attached to a speaker so that the user can read follow along with the speaker while wearing noise-canceling headphones to filter out the noise distractions.
 This allows the user to be either in a separate, distraction-free room or in the same room as the speaker but able to focus on the lecture.

 ### To run locally:

-Please install python3 and pyaudio using pip
+Please install python3 and pyaudio using pip.
+You may also need to install portaudio using your os package manager (e.g. Homebrew for MacOS).
+Execute run.sh as root to deploy the application locally.
+Please check setup.py for additional dependencies.

 ### Tech stack:

-jQuery, Bootstrap, Socket.io, Quill, Flask, flask-socket.io, rev.ai
+Made with Python, using jQuery, Bootstrap, Socket.io, Quill, Flask, flask-socket.io, rev.ai

 ### Inspiration: